StephenBanbury/jekyll-blank-template/_posts/GAM750/2020-09-13-osc-possibilities.markdown

 The /select/ part indicates that a selection has been made.
 /video/, /stream/ etc. indicates what kind of action we are going to request.

-Following this, an argument is passed indicating the **ID** of the video, the video stream, the display screen, or the screen formation.
+Following this, an argument is passed indicating the **ID** of the video, the video stream, the display screen, or the screen formation...

         const string _videoSelectAddress = "/select/video";
         const string _streamSelectAddress = "/select/stream";